 Bath Quays Bridge will provide a new crossing point over the River Avon for pedestrians and cyclists; an alternative crossing point to Midland Bridge and Churchill Bridge to the west and east respectively.
-Ultimately the bridge will connect the proposed development sites of Bath Quays North and South and enhance the improved connectivity between the riverside and Bath city centre.
+The bridge will connect the development sites of Bath Quays North and South and enhance the improved connectivity between the riverside and Bath city centre.

 Choosing a new bridge for Bath